Piotr1215/upbound-docs/content/quickstart/provider-aws.md

 {{< /expand >}}

 ## Guided tour
-These steps are the same as the preceding quickstart, but provides more information for each action.
+These steps are the same as the preceding script, but provides more information for each action.

 {{< hint type="note" >}}
 All commands use the current `kubeconfig` context and configuration.